Nceptioj/ThunderMaps-DataFeeds/README.md

 {"Date": "Tuesday Jan 14, 2014", "Time": "9:19 PM", "Duration": "less than 1 minute", "Maximum Elevation": "12", "Approach": "12 above SSE", "Departure": "106 above SSE"}
 ```

 This means you can grab fields from within the description and pass them to ThunderMaps.
+In some cases this isn't necessary and you can just ignore it.

 In the example it's called like this:

 ```python
 # Splitting the description into a dictionary
 desc_dict = self.splitDesc(desc)
 ```

-And then the fields are grabbed from the dictionary and assigned to variables:
+And then the fields are grabbed from the dictionary and assigned to variables.
+You will need to modify this:

 ```
 # Extracting fields from description (check field names)